 The OKR framework is so compelling to organizations because it carefully combines all levels of business needs.
 It addresses long-term top level strategic business goals with short-term quarterly team / departmental goals.
-Which then can be further combined with more immediate individual weekly OKRs.
 Thus, OKRs ensure that at any point in time, all organizational effort and resources are aligned toward a specific vision.

-OKRs are bi-directional.
-It requires top-down and bottom-up collaboration.
-The broader company-wide vision is set by top leadership.
-However, the team-wide goals are set by individual team members thus making this process a market-based approach toward setting goals.
-Thus, the OKR framework also utilizes 360° feedback.
+It requires top-down and bottom-up collaboration across leadership, managers and team members.
+Thus, the OKR framework also utilizes 360 degree feedback.
 Typically, around 60% of OKRs are set in unison with managers in a bottom-up approach.

 OKRs are always verifiable.
-It is a transparent way of announcing what everyone in a department or organization is working on.
-Objectives and Key Results are indicators of progress.
-It creates clear personal and public accountability for the achievement of an objective thus pushing employees to higher levels of performance and reduced wasted efforts.
+It is a transparent way of announcing what everyone in a department or organization is working on, thereby creating accountability.

-OKRs aid in clear communication by making the goal setting process more focused and disciplined.
-Objectives and Key Results let employees know what is expected of them in a given period of time.
-OKRs also communicate what’s not important.
-Thus enabling managers to allocate resources for the right things.
+OKRs aid in clear communication by letting employees know what is expected of them in a given period of time, while also communicating what’s not important.

 When employees have clarity about their roles, assignment, and purpose, and are willing to take risks, set audacious goals, and perform at a higher level, the business thrives.